Dosage Form: capsule

 Dual blockade of the RAS with angiotensin receptor blockers, ACE inhibitors, or aliskiren is associated with increased risks of hypotension, hyperkalemia, and changes in renal function (including acute renal failure) compared to monotherapy.
+Most patients receiving the combination of two RAS inhibitors do not obtain any additional benefit compared to monotherapy.
+In general, avoid combined use of RAS inhibitors.
 Closely monitor blood pressure, renal function and electrolytes in patients on Ramipril and other agents that affect the RAS.

 The ONTARGET trial enrolled 25,620 patients >55 years old with atherosclerotic disease or diabetes with end-organ damage, randomized them to telmisartan only, Ramipril only, or the combination, and followed them for a median of 56 months.
 Patients receiving the combination of telmisartan and Ramipril did not obtain any benefit in the composite endpoint of cardiovascular death, MI, stroke and heart failure hospitalization compared to monotherapy, but experienced an increased incidence of clinically important renal dysfunction (death, doubling of serum creatinine, or dialysis) compared with groups receiving telmisartan alone or Ramipril alone.
 Concomitant use of telmisartan and Ramipril is not recommended.

 Do not co-administer aliskiren with Ramipril in patients with diabetes.
-Avoid concomitant use of aliskiren with Ramipril in patients with renal impairment (GFR <60 mL/min/1.73 m2) [see Drug Interactions(7.6)]
+Avoid concomitant use of aliskiren with Ramipril in patients with renal impairment (GFR <60 mL/min/1.73 m2).

 In clinical trials with Ramipril, hyperkalemia (serum potassium >5.7 mEq/L) occurred in approximately 1% of hypertensive patients receiving Ramipril.
 In most cases, these were isolated values, which resolved despite continued therapy.
 None of these patients were discontinued from the trials because of hyperkalemia.
-Risk factors for the development of hyperkalemia include renal insufficiency, diabetes mellitus, and the concomitant use of potassium-sparing diuretics, potassium supplements, and/or potassium-containing salt substitutes, which should be used cautiously, if at all, with Ramipril [see Drug Interactions (7.1)].
+Risk factors for the development of hyperkalemia include renal insufficiency, diabetes mellitus, and the concomitant use of other drugs that raise serum potassium levels.
+Monitor serum potassium in such patients [see DRUG INTERACTIONS (7.2)].

 Presumably caused by inhibition of the degradation of endogenous bradykinin, persistent nonproductive cough has been reported with all ACE inhibitors, always resolving after discontinuation of therapy.
 Consider the possibility of angiotensin converting enzyme inhibitor induced-cough in the differential diagnosis of cough.